 Where to Go From Here?

-You may not take the time to read the entire packet of papers you receive from your insurance company.
+You may not take the time to read the entire stack of papers you receive from your insurance company.
 However, it is important for you to know and understand the numbers on your Declarations Page.

 We’re not talking about some ordinary house.